tjobrien7/vigilant-enigma/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will be in communication about where we are at over Facebook Messenger and set deadlines for tasks.

 ## How will will communicate difficulties with a task assigned to us